jp3tty/Amazon_Vine_Analysis/README.md

 ## Results

 Video games with
-* Helpful votes feedback greater than 50%
+* Helpful vote feedback greater than 50%
 * Total votes greater than 20

 were used to create a more meaningful dataset for analysis.

 How many Vine reviews and non-Vine reviews were there?